shauryaa09/Kaggle-News-Classification/README.md

-There are 2 notebooks in this repository.
-The first one is for News Classification.
+The notebook is for News Classification.
 In this notebook, I tried to classify news articles into five categories using various machine learning methods starting from unsupervised learning, to supervised learning, and finally the multilayer perceptron.
 I joined a kaggle competition to assess the test dataset results.
 I used the tfidf word processing algorithm to create the feature matrix.
 I optimized both the word processing method and the machine learning hyperparameters.
 From the word processing optimizations, I found that using word-grams upto pentagrams, from unigrams, and a minimum document frequency for a token, between 6 to 8, gives us the best results.
 Along with this, using logarithm of the term frequency gives a little better accuracy too.